Jana-Marie/Enlightened-Otter/README.md

 ### Current state:

 HW is flashable, both bosst converter work properly up to a current of ~250mA, current regulation works on both boost converters (+-0.5-1.5mA), RT9466 seems to do its job, does not work properly on batteries (5V gate driver power supply is missing, need to fix OTG), LED outputs and Touch inputs work, FLT_1 is always on
 Advanced User interface is also working, current and color can be set via touch input.
 Soft on/off works fine.
+Gamma correcture is applied

 HW regulates after boot while main loop is basically empty \o/

 ### To do:

+- [ ] get rid of flicker at 0.5-2.5mA
 - [ ] temperature calculation
-- [ ] gamma correction
-	- [x] write tool to generate gamma correction curve
-	- [x] Implement it
-	- [ ] Test/debug it
 - [ ] make the code more Timer/Interrupt based
 	- [x] HRTIM
-	- [ ] HRTIM FLT
+	- [x] HRTIM FLT
 	- [x] ADC
 	- [x] TSC
 	- [x] I2C/UART